MichaelXerxes/Quizzes/README.md

 <h2> Quizzes</h2>

 </br>
-<p> SOme Typescript ReactJS and React Native quizzes for everyone</p>
+<p> Some Typescript ReactJS and React Native quizzes for everyone</p>